-- Information is relevant when it influences the economic decisions of users by helping them evaluate past, present or future events or by confirming or correcting their past evaluations.
-Information is also relevant when it assists in evaluating the stewardship of management. - 14 EFRAG considered whether the Amendments would result in the provision of relevant information in other words, information that has predictive value, confirmatory value or both or whether it would result in the omission of relevant information. - 15 EFRAG understands that there is diversity in practice in the application of the requirements of IAS 39 Financial Instruments: Recognition and Measurement and IAS 28 to long-term interests.
-The submission to the IFRS Interpretations Committee ('IFRS IC') asked whether an entity assesses long-term interests for impairment by applying only the requirements in IAS 28, only those in IFRS 9, or a combination of the requirements in both IFRS Standards.
-The submission also noted that this has not been perceived to be a significant issue so far, due to the similarity of the impairment models in IAS 28/IAS 36 Impairment of Assets and IAS 39.
-EFRAG observes that the Amendments do not introduce any new accounting concepts: their objective is to provide clarity on the interaction of existing IFRS Standards. - IFRS 9 requires financial assets to be classified on the basis of the business model within which they are held and their contractual cash flow characteristics.
+- 9 IFRS 9 requires financial assets to be classified based on the business model within which they are held and their contractual cash flow characteristics.
 As noted in the endorsement advice on IFRS 9, EFRAG considers that classifying financial assets in accordance with these bases provides relevant information.
 EFRAG notes that the Amendments clarify that IFRS 9's basis of classification and measurement applies to financial assets that are other long-term interests in accordance with IAS 28.
 EFRAG assesses that applying IFRS 9 impairment requirements to any long-term interest carried at amortised cost provides an appropriate basis for users to understand the extent of expected credit losses resulting from credit risk of such long-term interests.
-As a result, it brings relevant information for assessing the likelihood of collecting future contractual cash flows. - 17 EFRAG acknowledges that applying both the IFRS 9 impairment requirements and the IAS 28 loss allocation/impairment requirements to long-term interests may limit the relevance of the resulting carrying amount of long-term interests when considered on a standalone basis.
+As a result, it brings relevant information for assessing the likelihood of collecting future contractual cash flows. - 10 EFRAG acknowledges that applying both the IFRS 9 impairment requirements and the IAS 28 loss allocation/impairment requirements to long-term interests may limit the relevance of the resulting carrying amount of long-term interests when considered on a standalone basis.
 This is because the carrying amount reflects a combination of measurement requirements and can be reduced below the amount determined by applying only IFRS 9.
-For example, a preference share interest carried at fair value through profit or loss under IFRS 9 may be reduced to zero if losses are allocated to it in accordance to IAS 28, even if its fair value is higher than zero. - 18 EFRAG acknowledges these concerns but notes that the effect of applying the IAS 28 impairment requirements to the combined net investment, having first applied the IFRS 9 impairment requirements to any loans forming part of the net investment, is to ensure that it cannot be carried at an amount in excess of its recoverable amount.
-EFRAG considers that this will result in a relevant overall carrying value for the net investment taken as a package.
-In addition, EFRAG notes that these concerns over applying multiple measurement requirements for the same financial asset are not new and relate to existing requirements of IFRS Standards rather than to the Amendments themselves.

-19 EFRAG's overall assessment is that the Amendments result in the provision of relevant information and therefore satisfy the relevance criterion.
+For example, a preference share interest carried at fair value through profit or loss under IFRS 9 may be reduced to zero if losses are allocated to it in accordance with IAS 28, even if its fair value is higher than zero.
+Moreover, a loan carried at amortised cost under IFRS 9 may be reduced to a lower amount if impairment losses are allocated to it in accordance with IAS 28/IAS 36. - 11 EFRAG acknowledges these concerns but considers that they result from existing requirements in IFRS 9 and IAS 28 and are not created by the Amendments.
+EFRAG also notes that the effect of applying the IAS 28 loss allocation requirements to long-term interests is to ensure that the basis to which losses are allocated are broader than equity interests and include other non-equity interests that are in substance part of the net investment in the associate or joint venture.
+The effect of applying the IAS 28 impairment requirements to the combined net investment, having first applied the IFRS 9 impairment requirements to any loans forming part of the net investment, is to ensure that it cannot be carried at an amount in excess of its recoverable amount. - 12 EFRAG also notes that cases of applying multiple measurement requirements to the same financial asset already exist in IFRS Standards, such as in IFRS 5 Non-current Assets Held for Sale and Discontinued Operations. - 13 EFRAG's overall assessment is that the Amendments result in the provision of relevant information and therefore satisfy the relevance criterion.